zhubao315/learn-agentic-ai/04_daca_cloud_first_local/00_concepts_strategies_technologies/01_cloud_native_ai_agents/readme.md

 This tutorial is designed for newcomers to understand the relationship between **cloud native technologies**, **agentic AI**, **cloud-first development**, and the **actor model**.
 We’ll explore how these concepts connect, focusing on theory and their practical implications for building AI agents.
 No coding experience is required, and we’ll keep explanations simple and relatable.

+At the end it also contains a detailed report on Cloud Native Agentic AI.

 ---

 ## Section 1: What is Cloud Native?